Mean-Covariance Robust Risk Measurement: Proofs of Section

 where the first and the third equalities follow from the two-layer decomposition~\eqref{eq:two-layer-a} of the Gelbrich ambiguity set, while the second equality holds because of \cite[Theorem~2.2]{ref:zymler2013distributionally}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem:quad-var}] The proof widely parallels that of Theorem~\ref{theorem:poly-var} and can thus be kept short.
 First, the Gelbrich VaR can be expressed as the optimal value of a minimization problem over $\tau\in\R$ that involves the worst-case probability $\sup_{\QQ \in \mathbb{G}_{\rho}(\widehat \mu, \covsa)} \QQ( \ell(\xi) \geq \tau)$.
 By Corollary~\ref{corollary:WC-prob}, this worst-case probability can again be expressed as the optimal value of a minimization problem with a robust constraint.
-Using strong convex duality, this robust constraint can then be shown to be equivalent to a matrix inequality.
-In summary, the Gelbrich VaR of a quadratic loss fucntion thus equals
+Using strong convex duality, this robust constraint is equivalent to a matrix inequality.
+In summary, the Gelbrich VaR of a quadratic loss function thus equals

 An analogous reasoning as in the proof of Theorem~\ref{theorem:poly-var} reveals that every feasible solution of problem~\eqref{eq:WC-quadprob:3} satisfies $\eta > 0$.
 The claim then follows by dividing the constraints of problem~\eqref{eq:WC-quadprob:3} by $\eta$ and by applying a similar variable substitution as in the proof of Theorem~\ref{theorem:poly-var}. \end{proof}